 For the videos on this page, Adelphi created burnt-on Japanese subtitles (open captions).
 We can apply any style of subtitle you want, from a transparent band behind the text to drop shadows.
 Subtitles usually have a character limit of around 44 characters and 2 lines per subtitle.

 The video below was produced for the John F. Kennedy Library Foundation, the client was also leaving for Japan very soon and had a number of videos they needed translating and subtitling for a very important exhibition in Japan.

 Japanese subtitling for the John F. Kennedy Library Foundation

 Japanese on-screen text localization

 We also localize any on-screen text and motion graphics etc. into Japanese.
 Depending on the complexity and how the original was created, we might need the original data package it was produced in.

 Click here for more on on-screen text localization

 Japanese to English subtitling

-Through our Japanese to English Subtitling Service, we produce SRTs and open- and closed-caption subtitles in English from your original Japanese video.
-We manage the entire process for you from start to finish, including transcription, translation, proofreading, and subtitling.
+Our Japanese to English Subtitling Service provides SRTs and open- and closed-caption subtitles in English from your original Japanese video.
+We manage the entire process for you from start to finish, including transcription, translation, proofreading, SRT file creation and subtitling.